Cryptonomic/MonadicDNA/zama-poc/README.md

 This codebase serves as a proof of concept for implementing MonadicDNA functionality using [Zama's fully homomorphic encryption](https://docs.zama.ai/tfhe-rs) capabilities.

+The prooject does the folllwing:

+🧬 Loads a 23andMe dataset

+🔢 Integer-encodes the SNPs and genotypes in the dataset

+㊙️ Encrypts genotypes as Zama secrets

+🔍 Runs lookups for various medical conditions for benchmarking

+⏺️ Persists encrypted data to disk and reads it back for benchmarking

+☎️ Provides a client / server model to understand client-side encryption and general latency

 ## Components

 - `src/main.rs` : A single end to end program to test all functionality.